MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/wpf/0-9-494/microsoft-web-webview2-wpf-webview2.md

 ##### Returns
 A Task that represents the background initialization process.
 When the task completes then the CoreWebView2 property will be available for use (i.e. non-null).
 Note that the control's CoreWebView2Ready event will be invoked before the task completes.

 Calling this method additional times will have no effect (any specified environment is ignored) and return the same Task as the first call.
 Calling this method after initialization has been implicitly triggered by setting the Source property will have no effect (any specified environment is ignored) and simply return a Task representing that initialization already in progress.
 Note that even though this method is asynchronous and returns a Task, it still must be called on the UI thread like most public functionality of most UI controls.

+##### Exceptions
+* `InvalidOperationException` Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.

+* `ObjectDisposedException` Thrown if Dispose has already been called on the control.

 #### ExecuteScriptAsync

-Equivalent to calling CoreWebView2.ExecuteScriptAsync.
+Executes JavaScript code from the javaScript parameter in the current top level document rendered in the WebView.

 > public async Task< string > [ExecuteScriptAsync](#executescriptasync)(string javaScript)

+Equivalent to calling CoreWebView2.ExecuteScriptAsync on CoreWebView2

+##### Exceptions
-If CoreWebView2 hasn't been initialized yet then throws InvalidOperationException.
+* `InvalidOperationException` Thrown if CoreWebView2 hasn't been initialized yet.

+* `InvalidOperationException` Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.

+* `ObjectDisposedException` Thrown if Dispose has already been called on the control.

 #### GoBack

-Equivalent to calling CoreWebView2.GoBack.
+Navigates the WebView to the previous page in the navigation history.

 > public void [GoBack](#goback)()

-If CoreWebView2 hasn't been initialized yet then does nothing.
+Equivalent to calling CoreWebView2.GoBack on CoreWebView2 If CoreWebView2 hasn't been initialized yet then does nothing.

+##### Exceptions
+* `InvalidOperationException` Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.

+* `ObjectDisposedException` Thrown if Dispose has already been called on the control.

 #### GoForward

-Equivalent to calling CoreWebView2.GoForward.
+Navigates the WebView to the next page in the navigation history.

 > public void [GoForward](#goforward)()

-If CoreWebView2 hasn't been initialized yet then does nothing.
+Equivalent to calling CoreWebView2.GoForward on CoreWebView2 If CoreWebView2 hasn't been initialized yet then does nothing.

+##### Exceptions
+* `InvalidOperationException` Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.

+* `ObjectDisposedException` Thrown if Dispose has already been called on the control.

 #### NavigateToString

-Equivalent to calling CoreWebView2.NavigateToString.
+Initiates a navigation to htmlContent as source HTML of a new document.

 > public void [NavigateToString](#navigatetostring)(string htmlContent)

+Equivalent to calling CoreWebView2.NavigateToString on CoreWebView2

+##### Exceptions
-If CoreWebView2 hasn't been initialized yet then throws InvalidOperationException.
+* `InvalidOperationException` Thrown if CoreWebView2 hasn't been initialized yet.

+"
+<exception cref="InvalidOperationException">Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.</exception>
+<exception cref="ObjectDisposedException">Thrown if Dispose has already been called on the control.

 #### Reload

-Equivalent to calling CoreWebView2.Reload.
+Reloads the current page.

 > public void [Reload](#reload)()

+Equivalent to calling CoreWebView2.Reload on CoreWebView2

+##### Exceptions
-If CoreWebView2 hasn't been initialized yet then throws InvalidOperationException.
+* `InvalidOperationException` Thrown if CoreWebView2 hasn't been initialized yet.

+"
+<exception cref="InvalidOperationException">Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.</exception>
+<exception cref="ObjectDisposedException">Thrown if Dispose has already been called on the control.

 #### Stop

-Equivalent to calling CoreWebView2.Stop.
+Stops all navigations and pending resource fetches.

 > public void [Stop](#stop)()

+Equivalent to calling CoreWebView2.Stop on CoreWebView2

+##### Exceptions
-If CoreWebView2 hasn't been initialized yet then throws InvalidOperationException.
+* `InvalidOperationException` Thrown if CoreWebView2 hasn't been initialized yet.

+"
+<exception cref="InvalidOperationException">Thrown if the calling thread isn't the thread which created this object (usually the UI thread).
+See DispatcherObject.VerifyAccess for more info.</exception>
+<exception cref="ObjectDisposedException">Thrown if Dispose has already been called on the control.

 #### WebView2